DenisLabrecque/DenisLabrecque.github.io/_posts/2017-01-11-engagement.markdown

 After that, we only communicated once or twice the rest of the summer.

 <p class="coralie-texting">As my summer vacation was drawing to a close, I found myself very pensive.
 My affections had not completely gone away, as I had hoped.
-Yes, I was determined to be nothing more than a supportive friend to Denis—but was my determination enough to keep me from hurting myself?
+Yes, I considered myself nothing more than a supportive friend to Denis—but was my determination enough to keep me from hurting myself?
 That didn't matter.
 I was resolved.
 I would love him for his sake, not mine.</p>

 <p class="denis-texting">The two following semesters, I attempted to date someone; that finally did not work out.
 Coralie and I did, however, continue to have breakfast together every now and then, as friends.</p>